Serie A news: AC Milan sack Giampaolo four months after appointment | Goal.com

 But Giampaolo has lasted significantly less time than his predecessor, seeing his time in Milan end less than two months into the Serie A campaign.

+The 52-year-old took his place in the San Siro hot seat after three seasons in charge of Sampdoria, but was unable to replicate the success he enjoyed at the Stadio Luigi Ferraris.

-AC Milan currently sit 13th in the Serie A table, having won three and lost four of their opening seven matches of their league season.
+AC Milan currently sit 13th in the Serie A table – just three points above the relegation zone – having won three and lost four of their opening seven matches of the league season.

-Giampaolo's last game in charge was a 2-1 win over Genoa at the weekend, but that result wasn't enough to save the 52-year-old's job.
+Giampaolo's last game in charge was a 2-1 win over Genoa at the weekend, but that result wasn't enough to save his job.

-That win was preceded by three consecutive defeats, with Milan falling to city rivals Inter before also losing to Torino and Fiorentina.
+That win over Genoa was preceded by three consecutive defeats, with Milan falling to city rivals Inter before also losing to Torino and Fiorentina.

+With the international break now having arrived, Milan will have nearly two weeks to search for a new manager to take over from Giampaolo.

+Luciano Spalletti, who left Inter at the end of last season and was replaced by Antonio Conte, has been mentioned as a possible candidate.